mmuramatsu/sigil/README.md

 3.  **Run the program:**

     Sigil can analyze both individual files and directories.
+When scanning directories, it utilizes **parallel processing** to speed up verification.

     *   **To check a single file:**
         ```sh